Condamine Power Station

 transmission line, was completed in October 2008.

 AGL Energy had an option to acquire the Condamine Power Station.
 This option was not exercised and expired on 14 April 2009.

 The power station has an installed capacity of 140 MW.
 Electricity is generated by two gas turbines and one steam turbine from coal seam gas.
 The two gas turbines are Siemens SGT-800 models and the steam turbine is a Siemens SST-400.
 According to the NEMMCO Applicants list, the registered capacity of the gas turbine is 87.4 MW (2 x 43.7 MW) and the registered capacity of the steam turbine is 57.1 MW.

-The gas reserves are extracted from the Berwyndale South Gasfield.
-Building the plant directly on top of the gas source will provide some of the cheapest gas-fired electricity to the National Electricity Market.